mustafaozhan/GoogleIntegratedSystemConky/README.md

 If you will have so much notes in your Google Keep or events in your Google Calendar panel will not cut your rows by this configurations.

 # Thanks to

-<a href="https://github.com/kunesj/conkyKeep">conkyKeep</a> for Google Keep integration.

-<a href="https://github.com/insanum/gcalcli">gcalcli</a> for Google calendar integration.
+<a href="https://github.com/kunesj/conkyKeep">conkyKeep</a> for Google Keep integration, <a href="https://github.com/insanum/gcalcli">gcalcli</a> for Google calendar integration.
 And lastly apperance highly customized from  <a href="https://blog.icanbeacoder.com/inifinity-dark-conky-theme-v2/">inifinity-dark-conky-theme-v2</a>